Mr. TyDi: A Multi-lingual Benchmark for Dense Retrieval

 The weakness of \tydi from our perspective is that it is essentially a machine reading comprehension task like SQuAD~\cite{rajpurkar-etal-2016-squad} because candidate passages are all included as part of the dataset (i.e., the passages are from the top Wikipedia article returned by Google search).
 Instead, we need a resource akin to what QA researchers call the ``open-domain'' or ``open-retrieval'' task, where the problem involves retrieval from a much larger corpus (e.g., all of Wikipedia)~\cite{chen-etal-2017-reading}.
 Thus, at a high level, \mrtydi can be viewed as an open-retrieval extension to \tydi.

 \citet{Asai2021XORQC} created \xortydi, a cross-lingual QA dataset built on \tydi by annotating answers in English Wikipedia for questions \tydi considered unanswerable in the original source (non-English) language.
 This was accomplished by randomly sampling 5,000 unanswerable (non-English) questions from \tydi, and then searching English Wikipedia articles for answers.
-Specifically, each non-English question was first translated into English; then, annotators were given the top-ranked English Wikipedia article and asked to label passages containing the answer.
+Specifically, each non-English question was first translated into English; then, annotators were given the top-ranked English Wikipedia articles and asked to label passages containing the answer.

 The \xortydi dataset contains three overlapping tasks, but all of them are focused on the cross-lingual condition.
-Among the three tasks (XOR-English Span, XOR-Retrieve, and XOR-Full), XOR-Retrieve is most comparable to our work, but the retrieval target for the task is explicitly English Wikipedia articles rather than Wikipedia articles in the question's language.
-While the XOR-Full task requires systems to select answer spans from both English and target-language Wikipedia articles, the dataset does not provide ground truth for the intermediate retrieval step, thus it cannot be used for our evaluations.
+Among the three tasks (\textsc{Xor-EnglishSpan}, \textsc{Xor-Retrieve}, and \textsc{Xor-Full}), \textsc{XOR-Retrieve} is most comparable to our work, but the retrieval target for the task is explicitly English Wikipedia articles rather than Wikipedia articles in the question's language.
+While the \textsc{Xor-Full} task requires systems to select answer spans from both English and target-language Wikipedia articles, the dataset does not provide ground truth for the intermediate retrieval step, thus it cannot be used for our evaluations.

-The design of \xortydi does not allow us to examine mono-lingual retrieval in non-English languages because the creators started with ``unanswerable'' non-English \tydi{} questions.
+The annotations of \xortydi do not allow us to examine mono-lingual retrieval in non-English languages because the creators started with ``unanswerable'' non-English \tydi{} questions.
 Furthermore, since all answer passage annotations were performed on English Wikipedia, this doesn't help if we are interested in, for example, searching Finnish Wikipedia with Finnish questions.